melt-umn/melt-website/content/silver/lib/io.md

 > _**Note:**_ Silver now has support for [Monads, so you may wish to use those instead](/silver/concepts/monads/).

-There are no real values of type _`IO`_, instead, this is a "token" value that is passed around in order to preserve the order of execution of imperative IO actions.
-You can think of _`IO`_ values as being the entire universe, and the _`IO`_ input to a function is the state before the action and the _`IO`_ output of a function is the state after the action.
+There are no real values of type _`IOToken`_, instead, this is a "token" value that is passed around in order to preserve the order of execution of imperative IO actions.
+You can think of _`IOToken`_ values as being the entire universe, and the _`IOToken`_ input to a function is the state before the action and the _`IOToken`_ output of a function is the state after the action.

-Since many IO functions will want to return more than the resulting _`IO`_ token, there is a standard type called _`IOVal<a>`_ that IO functions use to return values of other types in addition.
+Since many IO functions will want to return more than the resulting _`IOToken`_ token, there is a standard type called _`IOVal<a>`_ that IO functions use to return values of other types in addition.